Yanbu: Yanbu Al-Bahr

 Also known as Yanbu Al-Bahar ("spring by the sea") is the most northern part of Yanbu.
 The downtown area of Yanbu Al-Bahr (which is also called Al-Balad) contains most of the population.
 Most of the restaurants here cater to the various ethnic groups in the area, although some also cater to residents in the Royal Commission.
 The area also contains some international chain restaurants, as well as some coffee shops.
 There is also a shopping mall and various shopping centers located here as well.
-The city has many popular local brand hotels, including international brand like Holiday Inn Hotel, ibis Hotel, Radisson Blu Hotel and Novotel Hotel is located at the edge of this area, as is Yanbu Airport.
+The city has many popular local brand hotels, including international brand like Holiday Inn Hotel, ibis Hotel, Radisson Blu Hotel and Novotel Hotel is located at the edge of this area, as is Prince Abdulmohsen Bin Abdulaziz International Airport.
 Arabian Homes also have a gated private residential community compound catering to the expat population, and is located next to the Holiday Inn.
 Most of the residents tend to be lower and middle-class Saudi citizens, and well as mostly South Asian and lower and middle-class Arab and other Middle Eastern expatriates.
 Every year there is a flower festival at the outskirts of Yanbu that has attracted many viewers around Saudi Arabia and neighboring countries.